 In an always-on, always-connected global marketplace, customers expect to be able to get hold of someone at your business at all times.
 When ecommerce was in its infancy, customers would wait (impatiently) for up to 72 hours for a response to their email queries.
 The advent of cost-effective next/same day delivery services, however, means that they now expect an instant answer to their pre- and post-purchase questions.

 Although email and telephone remain relatively effective, they increase the cost of supporting customers.
-Businesses and consumers need another option to help improve the speed in which queries can be resolved, and to lower the cost of providing such services.
+Businesses and consumers need another option to help improve the speed of query resolution.
+(And to lower the cost of providing such services.)

 The importance of the personal touch should not be underestimated; NM Incite research suggests that customers value a speedy response more than the correct response.
 Knowing that someone is looking into an issue is seen as more valuable than getting an immediate answer to a query.

-The social media obsessed, tech-savvy populace still values human-to-human contact, and it is this environment in which live chat solutions can provide the competitive advantage businesses need to stand out from the crowd.
+The social media obsessed, tech-savvy populace still values human-to-human contact.
+It is this environment in which live chat solutions can provide the competitive advantage businesses need to stand out from the crowd.
 The old adage that ‘people buy from people’ remains true to this day.

 It is also clear that consumers appreciate a range of available customer communication options.
 Email may be convenient for fire-and-forget queries of low importance, but the phone remains crucial for urgent or complicated requests.
 For businesses keen to extend their appeal, adding social media and live chat are likely to be worthwhile investments, increasing choice, flexibility and visibility.

-Ultimately, live chat is an important customer communication channel that can be used to streamline pre-purchase processes, and later to provide cost-effective, efficient support to existing customers.
+Ultimately, live chat is an essential customer communication channel.
+It can be used to streamline pre-purchase processes, and later to provide cost-effective, efficient support to existing customers.
 This dual purpose use ensures a greater return on investment and could be the key differentiating factor between you and your competitors.